-- Connect to one of the servers listed using the RTIMAGES dataset. - From the Image Data Type selector, choose the GE-IR GOES-East Hemispheric IR Image Type. - Select the three most recent images. - Click the Add Source button to load the data source.
+- Connect to one of the servers listed using the RTIMAGES dataset. - From the Image Data Type selector, choose the GE-IR GOES-East Hemispheric IR Image Type. - Select the three most recent images.

 Displaying the Data

 Once the data source has been selected, you can create the display by doing the following in the Field Selector tab of the Data Explorer: